County Route 516 (New Jersey): Route description

-The highway extends 19.2 mi from Route 18/CR 527 in Old Bridge Township to Route 36 in Middletown Township.
-It is known as Old Bridge-Matawan Road for its entire length in Old Bridge Township where it intersects U.S. Route 9 (US 9), and then continues several more miles to the Old Bridge/Matawan border, where it enters Monmouth County.
-There it is known as New Brunswick Avenue and forms part of the boundary between Matawan and Aberdeen before fully entering Matawan.
-Upon crossing Main Street (Route 79) it becomes known as Broad Street and continues past Route 34 to another junction with Main Street (County Route 516 Spur).
-From there it follows Main Street north into Aberdeen Township where it is known as Lower Main Street; the name changes again upon entering Keyport where it is Maple Place.
+The highway extends 19.2 mi from Route 18 / County Route 527 in Old Bridge Township to Route 36 in Middletown Township.
+It is known as Old Bridge-Matawan Road for its entire length in Old Bridge where it interchanges with U.S. Route 9, and then continues several more miles to the Old Bridge Township / Matawan border, where it enters Monmouth County.
+There it is known as New Brunswick Avenue and forms part of the boundary between Matawan and Aberdeen Township before fully entering Matawan.
+Upon crossing the intersection of Main Street (Route 79) it becomes known as Broad Street and continues past Route 34 to another intersection of Main Street (CR 516 Spur).
+From there it follows Main Street north into Aberdeen where it is known as Lower Main Street; the name changes again upon entering Keyport where it becomes Maple Place.

-In Keyport, CR 516 has a grade-separated junction with Route 35; part of this 1965 alignment follows West Fourth Street before rejoining Maple Place and following it to Green Grove Avenue.
-Turning east on Green Grove Avenue, CR 516 bridges Chingarora Creek and enters Hazlet Township where it is known as Middle Road, which intersects Route 36 and continues into Holmdel to the intersection of Laurel Avenue.
-It turns briefly south on Laurel Avenue, then has its second junction with Route 35.
-Running concurrent with Route 35 into Middletown Township, CR 516 then turns off onto Cherry Tree Farm Road and continues along that alignment to Leonardville Road, which it follows to its eastern terminus at Route 36 in Middletown Township.
+In Keyport, CR 516 has a grade-separated interchange with Route 35; part of this 1965 alignment follows West 4th Street before rejoining Maple Place and following it to Green Grove Avenue.
+Turning east on Green Grove Avenue, CR 516 bridges Chingarora Creek and enters Hazlet where it is known as Middle Road, which intersects with Route 36 and continues into Holmdel Township to the intersection of Laurel Avenue.
+It turns briefly south on Laurel Avenue, then has its second intersection of Route 35.
+Running concurrently with Route 35 into Middletown Township, CR 516 then turns off onto Cherry Tree Farm Road and continues along that alignment to Leonardville Road, which it follows to its eastern terminus at the intersection of Route 36 in Middletown Township.

 County Route 516 Spur

-A segment of Main Street in downtown Matawan – one block west of Broad Street (mainline CR 516) – is maintained by the county as a segment of County Route 516 Spur.
-On most county-maintained traffic signals along Main Street, it is signed as CR 516 though the signal at Little Street signs the road as "CR 516S."
-The street extends 0.9 mi from the intersection of Route 79 and Route 34 to the intersection of Main and Broad Streets.
+A segment of Main Street in Downtown Matawan – one block west of Broad Street (mainline CR 516) – is maintained by the county as a segment of CR 516 Spur.
+On most county-maintained traffic signals along Main Street, it is signed as CR 516 though the signal at the intersection of Little Street signs the road as "CR 516S."
+The street extends 0.9 mi from the intersection of Route 79 and Route 34 to the intersection of Main and Broad streets.

-Another 0.3 mi spur consists of Green Grove Avenue between Maple Place and First Street (County Route 6).
-Though heading west from Route 35 shows CR 516 making a left onto Maple Place, one CR 516 reassurance shield (without a "Spur" plaque) appears at Green Grove Avenue's intersection with First Street.
+Another 0.3 mi spur consists of Green Grove Avenue between Maple Place and 1st Street (CR 6).
+Though heading west from Route 35 shows CR 516 making a left onto Maple Place, one CR 516 reassurance shield (without a "Spur" plaque) appears at Green Grove Avenue's intersection with 1st Street.